Our Eco-Friendly Easter Guide is just the thing if you are aiming toward a zero-waste Easter this year.

 Step 1: Melt cacao butter in a double boiler

 Step 2: Mix melted butter with sifted cacao powder and icing sugar, incorporating other fillings if used.
 Place in mold and allow to set in the fridge.
 Done!
-Plus it is dairy free (making it vegan) and gluten free chocolate!
+Plus it is dairy free (making it vegan friendly) and gluten-free chocolate!

-So while all the rest are cleaning up the commercialised rubbish, you can sit back and indulge in a heart felt and personal Easter celebration befitting the spirit of this time of year.
+Sit back and indulge in a heartfelt and personal Easter celebration befitting the spirit of this time of year while all the rest are cleaning up the commercialized rubbish.